19mddil/Software--design-and-Architect/ObjectOrientedDesign/decomposition.md

 			}
 		}
 `
--Composition-A strong whole object has a part relationship,if the whole objects loses its part object the whole cease to exist and part are only accessible by whole where contained part are exclusive to whole.
+- Composition-A strong whole object has a part relationship,if the whole objects loses its part object the whole cease to exist and part are only accessible by whole where contained part are exclusive to whole.
 `public class Human{
 			private Brain brain;
 			public Human(){